Building Agentic Systems: From Simple Loops to Production

 Designing Tools

-When your agent underperforms, fix the tools first.
-Not the prompt, not the model, not the orchestration.
-The tools.
-A clear tool description that tells the model when to use it and what it returns eliminates more failure modes than any amount of prompt engineering.
+When an agent underperforms, the tools are usually the first place to look — ahead of the prompt, the model, or the orchestration.
+A clear tool description that tells the model when to use it and what it returns eliminates more failure modes than prompt engineering alone.
 Four principles:

 1. One tool, one job